OctoMind-dev/automagically-action-execute/README.md

     environmentName: <environment name> that your test cases should run against. optional, will use the "default" environment otherwise.
     blocking: <if the pipeline should wait for all test results to pass, optional, default is FALSE>
+    valuesToOverwrite: <multiline string in the form of VARIABLE_NAME=value per line>
 ```